Links on SoundGuys may earn us a commission. Learn more.

 - Klipsch Reference On-Ear Reference II: Concentrating strictly on sound above all else, Klipsch’s signature audio knowledge has been applied to the On-Ear II.
 Unlike the previous model, this one has an optional headphone jack.
 Find it for cheap and it could be worth it, though at full price there are better options.

 - Koss Porta Pro: Talk about timeless, the Koss Porta Pro has maintained the same look since 1984.
-This reliable set of semi-open cans is portable and affordable.
+This reliable set of semi-open cans is portable and affordable. $54.99 at Amazon.

 - Puro Sound Labs PuroQuiet: If you’re looking for on-ear headphones for your child, or if you just want headphones suited to smaller heads, these are a great choice.
 The PuroQuiet headphones have active noise cancelling as well as a maximum volume limit of 85dB.
-The non-kid-specific design makes these headphones more versatile than something covered in puppy designs, for example.
+The non-kid-specific design makes these headphones more versatile than something covered in puppy designs, for example. $129 at Amazon.

 - Sony MDRZX110: Another bang for your buck option, these pair of wired headphones are truly no-frills.
 It is comfortable and, for such a cheap price point, sounds pretty good.